wbolster/plyvel/doc/api.rst

       See the description for :cpp:class:`DB` in the LevelDB C++ API for more information.
-This method deletes the underlying DB handle in the LevelDB C++ API also frees other related objects.
+This method deletes the underlying DB handle in the LevelDB C++ API and also frees other related objects.

    .. py:attribute:: closed